xray-imaging/2bm-docs/docs/source/ops/item_020.rst

    :align: center
    :alt: tomoScan

-The tomoScan allows to configure and collect a single tomographic data.
+The tomoScan allows to configure and collect a single tomographic dataset.

 Python/Epics servers
 --------------------